Causes of Hair Loss in Women

-Unexpected episodes of hair loss in women, whether sudden or gradual is more common these days than it's ever been.
+On this page we explore the causes of hair loss in women.
+Unexpected episodes, whether sudden or gradual are more common these days than it's ever been.

 Your hair could be falling out because hair naturally thins out as we age and this often happens gradually.
-However, if it is really noticeable or or if you suddenly notice your hair is falling out, then there is likely to be something else going on.
-While hair fall occurs most of all at two specific times in a woman's life - during/following menopause and following pregnancy, these are more "normal" or natural causes of hair fall/ hair loss.
-Read more about these specific causes at the links below:
+However, if it is really noticeable or if you suddenly notice your hair is falling out, then there is likely to be something else going on.
+While hair fall occurs most of all at two specific times in a woman's life - during/following menopause and following pregnancy, there are many more causes of hair loss in women.

 According to a recent review published in the International Journal of Women's Dermatology, Female pattern hair loss: A clinical, pathophysiologic, and therapeutic review, hair loss in women is polygenic (can be influenced by more than one gene) and multifactorial (dependent on a number of factors) with the additional influence of environmental factors.